PyBioProx/PyBioProx.github.io/index.md

 # An Introduction to PyBioProx

 PyBioProx is a simple tool built in Python to analyze the relative proximity between fluorescent biomarkers in 2D or 3D microscopy images.
-For example, this can be used to analyse whether the distance between fluorescently labelled organelles or proteins (e.g. the distance between mitochondria and the nucleus) changes according to experimental parameters.
-PyBioProx generates perimeter distance (PD) measurments (defined [here](url)) which represent the shortest distance between a perimeter pixel of an object in one fluorescent channel (e.g. Channel X) to the nearest fluorescent signal in another channel (e.g Channel Y).
-Each object detected in Channel X may have thousands of perimeter pixels and therefore has perimeter distance (PD) measurements (as described ).
-As shown in the figure below, a PD measurment is thousands of PD measurments.
-We show in our [preprint](url), that taking the mean of these measurements (PD<sub>mean</sub>) describes the position of the object in Channel X relative to objects in Channel Y. Taking the maximum (Hausdorff Distance) and the minimum (PD<sub>min</sub>) PD measurement *can* also provide useful information, the PD<sub>mean</sub> measurement performed most effectively in our [tests](url) and therefore is our recommended statistic.
+For example, to analyse whether the distance between fluorescently labelled organelles or proteins (e.g. the distance between mitochondria and the nucleus) changes according to experimental parameters.
+PyBioProx generates perimeter distance (PD) measurments (Figure 1).
+A PD measurement is the shortest distance between a perimeter pixel of an object in one fluorescent channel (e.g. Channel 1) to the nearest fluorescent signal in another channel (e.g Channel 2).
+The method by which this is calculated is described in detail [here](preprinturl).
+Each object detected in Channel X may have thousands of perimeter pixels and therefore have thousands of perimeter distance (PD) measurements.
+We show in our [preprint](url), that taking the mean of these measurements (PD<sub>mean</sub>) describes the position of the object in Channel 1 relative to objects in Channel 2.
+Taking the maximum (Hausdorff Distance) and the minimum (PD<sub>min</sub>) PD measurement *can* also provide useful information, however, the PD<sub>mean</sub> measurement performed most effectively in our [tests](url) and therefore is our recommended statistic.

 PyBioProx is provided as an extensible Python module or as a GUI that can be run from the command line.